mhdpasha/arsene-project/README.md

 Awesome webiste that built on Vanilla.

 ## About
-Arsene Project were created to provide content including website layout and animation, publicly open for everyone to learn what's inside.
+Arsene Project were created to provide content including website layouts and animations, publicly open for everyone to learn what's inside.
 Framework-free (HTML/CSS/JS).

 ## Creator